IISNRL/TWC_Mesh/documents/TWC_Mesh_device.md

     Nano Series
     Raspberry Pi Pico

-However, the biggest problem is that most of the devices use ESP32 as the core processor, in other words, it's NOT an option for us.
-The few hardware that don't use ESP32 are more expensive, less expandable, or harder to buy.

-Because of these problems, we had to rebuild the whole project from scratch, evaluating all the available parts and reconstructing the project.
-Luckily, Meshtastic is very open source and has a rich user community, with people trying out every conceivable solution and platform!
+Given that the project was initiated in Taiwan during increasing geopolitical tensions and cross-strait relations, it is crucial to carefully choose source chips for hardware development to steer clear of products that could potentially present a national security risk.
+Consequently, ESP32 is ruled out as a viable option, while alternative solutions that do not rely on ESP32 are generally more costly, less versatile, or challenging to procure.

+As a result, the decision was made to start afresh with the device, thoroughly assessing all available components and revamping the project.
+Fortunately, Meshtastic stands out as an open-source initiative supported by a vibrant user community, where individuals explore a wide range of solutions and platforms.

 ## Core component

-To build a Meshtastic node, it must contain at least the following components.
+To create a Meshtastic node, it needs to have, at a minimum, the following elements:

   * Core processor
   * LoRa communication module
   * Antenna
   * Display Screen
   * GPS module
   * Battery
-  (If you really want to reduce the cost, screen/GPS/batteries are not necessary.)
+(If cost reduction is a priority, a screen/GPS/batteries are not essential.)

-Finally, based on the maturity of the program on different platforms, we chose:
+After considering the program's level of development on various platforms, we have selected the following as the central elements of this project.

 | Parts	|  Model  |
 |---------------|------------  |